garrandall/popular-music-data/tracks/cry-to-me-loleatta-holloway.md

 But it's no surprise for me
 You see, I knew it was coming for a long time
 Say what ? no, no I won't cry
-You see i'm a big girl now, and I just can't cry no more But there's something I want you to know:
+You see I'm a big girl now, and I just can't cry no more But there's something I want you to know:
 That I love you, I love you, I love you!
 And there's one more thing I want you to know: